Geographic Distribution and Habitat

 Putty-nosed monkeys are diurnal and arboreal primates, spending most of the day high in the trees.
 They are a social species living in groups of 12–30 individuals.
 They prefer to travel through the middle tree canopy and exhibit a range of acrobatic movements, such as leaping and darting.

-Their habitat overlaps with another unique guenon species known as the Diana monkey (Cercopithecus diana).
-It has been found that the putty-nosed monkey and the Diana monkey form polyspecific associations.
-It other words, they form relationships either by chance (sharing a habitat or resources) or because they actively seek the company of one another.
-It is thought that these two primates form mixed-species groups for the purpose of protection against predation and for shared foraging.
+Their habitat overlaps with that of the Diana monkey (Cercopithecus diana), another guenon species.
+Putty-nosed monkeys and Diana monkeys form polyspecific associations; in other words, they form relationships either by chance (sharing a habitat or resources) or because they actively seek the company of one another.
+In all likelihood, these two primates form mixed-species groups for the purpose of protection against predation and for shared foraging.

 Putty-nosed monkeys carry a variety of parasites, including a primate-specific strain of malaria (Plasmodium falciparum).

 They are sometimes known as the “cowardly monkey” because of the high frequency of their alarm calls.

 Putty-nosed monkeys are often preyed upon by hawks and felids (wild cats).

 Putty-nosed monkeys have a uni-male social system with a polygynous mating system, in which one male mates with multiple females.
 Occasionally males try to take over another group; however, this does not always lead to success.